HEARING DOG – Points to Consider

 There can be no other dogs in the household with a Hearing Dog, with the possible exception of a retired Hearing Assistance Dog form Dogs for Better Lives.
 If you have other pets and are not willing to re-home them, your application may be denied due to the difficulties of having a professionally trained dog work around those types of distractions.

 We typically require a fenced area attached to the home.
 It is crucial to have full cooperation and support of all household members for a successful working team to develop.

-Those accepted to receive a dog will be required to pay a $500.00 refundable Good Faith Deposit.
+Upon acceptance you will be required to pay a $500.00 refundable Good Faith Deposit.
 Once the team has been together for one year, the deposit is refunded.

 The cost of feeding and caring for one of our professionally trained dogs could be over $750.00 per year.
-This includes but is not limited to food, toys, vet care, etc. This does not include any unforseen illness or injury.
+This includes but is not limited to food, toys, vet care, etc. This does not include any unforeseen illness or injury.
 The client is financially responsible for the dog’s care once the dog is placed with the person.

 Please remember that our dogs are not trained to be guard dogs.
 They are friendly, stable dogs that help people with different challenges and provide companionship only.